Gravitational Causality and the Self-Stress of Photons: Conclusions

 In this work we have studied causality in gravity to the first post-Minkowskian order around flat spacetime, focusing on the leading quantum effects in a gauge theory.
 We have in particular contrasted two notions of causality ---``asymptotic'' and ``bulk'' causality--- in a gauge theory where both are respected in the classical limit, but differ quantum mechanically.

-The causal and quantum response of photons to a weak spacetime perturbation is captured by the photon energy-momentum tensor that we have calculated by exploiting unitarity cuts and on-shell techniques, determining the one-loop form factors generated by charged scalars, spinors, and vectors running in the loop.
+The causal and quantum response of photons to a weak spacetime perturbation is captured by the photon energy-momentum tensor that we have calculated by exploiting unitarity cuts and on-shell techniques, determining the 1-loop form factors generated by charged scalars, spinors, and vectors running in the loop.
 In analogy to the electroweak currents, vector loops give rise to large IR Sudakov $\log$-factors in the energy-momentum tensor, that we have re-summed.

-We have studied the eikonal phase shift of photons scattering against (a coherent source of) spectator particles responsible for bending the spacetime.
+We have studied the eikonal phase shift of photons scattering against spectator particles in the transplanckian regime (or with several subplanckian spectators building up a large scattering phase).
 In the limit of large impact parameter, the theory is well approximated by an EFT with higher dimensional operators, and we have reproduced the classic result of \cite{Camanho:2014apa} and its implication for causality.
 In particular, the would-be violation of asymptotic causality in the EFT can be used to determine the shortest impact parameter where the EFT must necessarily break down, to be replaced by a new theory where microscopic degrees of freedom (the charged state and possibly Higgs bosons) are integrated-in.

-Beyond the large impact-parameter limit, and studying the time delay all the way down to the Landau-pole scale, we have explicitly established how asymptotic causality is actually respected in the gauge theory coupled to gravity.
+Beyond the large impact-parameter limit, and studying the time delay all the way down to the Landau-pole scale, we have explicitly established how asymptotic causality is actually respected in the gauge theory coupled to gravity, even in the UV.
 The helicity-flipping form factor that would have led to causality violation in the EFT changes behavior as the impact parameter becomes comparable to the Compton wavelength of the particles running in the loop.
-It transitions to a constant value, subleading to the helicity-preserving form factor which becomes instead the leading correction to the classic Shapiro time delay.
-Moreover, the sign correction to the the time delay, at small impact parameter, is opposite to the sign of the $\beta$-function generated by the particles in the loop.
+Its contribution to the phase shift transitions to a constant value in the impact parameter $b$, subleading to the contribution from the helicity-preserving form factor which becomes instead the leading correction to the classic Shapiro time delay.
+Moreover, we find that the sign correction to the the time delay, at small impact parameter, is opposite to the sign of the $\beta$-function generated by the particles in the loop.